futoshi-futami/Robust_VI/README.md

-# Robust_VI
+# Robust_VI (Under construction)
-The implementation of Variational Inference based on Robust Divergences by tensorflow (and python3.5)
+The implementation of Variational Inference based on Robust Divergences(https://arxiv.org/abs/1710.06595) by tensorflow (and python3.5)

 ## memo
 I confirmed the codes works properly using the following packages
 * tensorflow (1.4.0)
-* Edward (1.3.4)
+* edward (1.3.4)